• Skip to primary navigation

 Cancer cells may not “look” damaging to the immune system.
 The immune system may pay no attention to the cells at all.

-The cancer is able to improve and grow in the first place that’s how it works.
+Cancer can improve and grow in the first place.
+That’s how it works.
 Researchers are just using the adjuvants in vaccines to attempt to fix this problem.
 Greater or more radical tumors are hard to get rid of using only a vaccine.
 Doctors usually provide people with other treatments with cancer vaccines.

 People who are bizarre or older can have feeble immune systems

 After vaccination, their bodies may not be talented to yield a strong immune response.
-Some cancer treatments that can harm or may destroy a person’s immune system also limits their ability to respond to a vaccine.
+Some cancer treatments that can harm or destroy a person’s immune system also limit their ability to respond to a vaccine.

 Result:

-Also, there are several strategies that are currently being evaluated both pre-clinically and clinically.
+Also, several strategies are currently being evaluated both pre-clinically and clinically.
 The therapeutic vaccines are also a feasible choice for the on-the-go immunotherapy of cancers that only targets to treat the long-lasting disease by using the patient’s own immune system.
-Mostly, people are tested with the peptide-based vaccine in clinical trials to hit cancer-testing antigens, differentiation-associated antigens or certain oncofetal antigens.
+Mostly, people are tested with the peptide-based vaccine in clinical trials to hit cancer-testing antigens, differentiation-associated antigens, or certain oncofetal antigens.

 Inspired by: Cancer.net